-- +3 hectares in size - Within a 10 minute walk of the majority of surrounding community - Gathering spaces for approximately 2,000 3,000 people - 70% softscape / 30% hardscape - Maximize the permeability of hardscape surfaces where possible - Include water collection, filter and harvest measures - Minimum 30% tree cover - Strata parking under parks will significantly compromise the long term growth and survival of trees to their natural mature size.
+- Greater than 1 hectare in size - Within a 10 minute walk of the majority of surrounding community - Gathering spaces for approximately 2,000 3,000 people - Include passive water features and storm water management in coordination with Blue Streets - 70% softscape / 30% hardscape - Maximize the permeability of hardscape surfaces where possible - Minimum 30% tree cover - Strata parking under parks will significantly compromise the long term growth and survival of trees to their natural mature size.
 Therefore strata conditions are not appropriate under parkland where trees are intended to grow to their full maturity. - Parkland landscape with strata should incorporate a minimum soil depth of 1.5 m.
 It may be determined during design that a greater soil depth than 1.5 m is required to ensure healthy tree growth.